SUNDANCE FILM FESTIVAL PITCHING CONTEST WINNER

 About the Film

 In 1918, Oscar Micheaux became the first independent Black director to produce a feature length film that was longer than three reels long.
 His first moving picture, "The Homesteader," was produced in 1918 and it was eight reels long.
-Oscar Micheaux was also the first Black director to a produce a talkie.
+Oscar Micheaux was also the first independent Black director to successfully transition to talkies.
 During a span of nearly three decades, Micheaux produced over 40 feature length films and wrote over 7 novels.
 This biopic celebrates his life, achievements, and journey to get his feature films distributed in the racist south.
-Sundance pitching contest winner and Howard University alum, JD Walker, writes this indie drama about Oscar's journey from the bitter racist south up north to Chicago where he struggles to produce race movies for the people.
+Sundance pitching contest winner and Howard University alum, JD Walker, writes this historical drama about Oscar's journey from the bitter racist south up north to Chicago where he struggles to produce race movies for the people.